KillingSpark/silver-tribble/README.md

 the only really congested nodes are the egress nodes and those do very little work, by offloading the network IO onto a separate thread pool.

 ## Sockets -> Graph -> Sockets
-These are the obvious bottlenecks in the design.

-1. All graph worker threads pull from the same graph-global queue to pass packets to the ingress nodes
-2. All egress nodes push to the same channel to send packets to the network IO thread pool
+All egress nodes push to the same channel to send packets to the network IO thread pool.

-### TODO 1.)
-Solve this by adding one queue per graph worker thread and submit packets in a round-robin fashion.
-This would also allow for work stealing if for some reason different packets take a lot longer to process.

-### TODO 2.)
-Solve this in a similar fashion to 1.)

-### TODO Use atomic queues, stop using `SpinLock<VecDequeue>`
-The channels to the graph are just dumb locked vecdequeues.
-There are way better implementations out there which should be used instead.
+Better would be to have multiple queues that get used more or less evenly, similar to how the communication towards the graph is solved.

+### TODO use ringbuffer queues that overwrite old messages in favor of new messages
+* ring-channel doesn't work well for this usecase because it requires &mut for send and recv
+* Implementing this on top of crossbeam_queue::ArrayQueue should be relatively straight forward
+* Doing my own impl of this might be fun